jbx-protocol/juice-docs-v2/docs/api/contracts/jbtoken/read/totalsupply.md

   @notice
   The total supply of this ERC20.

-  _projectId the ID of the project to which the token belongs.
+  ignore: _projectId the ID of the project to which the token belongs.
 This is ignored.

   @return The total supply of this ERC20, as a fixed point number with 18 decimals.
 */